Pope Leo IX: Papacy

 On the death of Pope Damasus II in 1048, Bruno was selected as his successor by an assembly at Worms in December.
 Both the emperor and the Roman delegates concurred.
-However, Bruno apparently favored a canonical election and stipulated as a condition of his acceptance that he should first proceed to Rome and be freely elected by the voice of the clergy and people of Rome.
+However, Bruno apparently favoured a canonical election and stipulated as a condition of his acceptance that he should first proceed to Rome and be freely elected by the voice of the clergy and people of Rome.
 Setting out shortly after Christmas, he met with abbot Hugh of Cluny at Besançon, where he was joined by the young monk Hildebrand, who afterwards became Pope Gregory VII; arriving in pilgrim garb at Rome in the following February, he was received with much cordiality, and at his consecration assumed the name Leo IX.

 Theology

-Leo IX favored celibacy for clergy in his reformation of the Catholic Church.
+Leo IX favoured celibacy for the clergy in his reformation of the Catholic Church.
 One of his first public acts was to hold the well-known Easter synod of 1049, at which celibacy of the clergy (down to the rank of subdeacon) was required anew.
 Also, the Easter synod was where the pope at least succeeded in making clear his own convictions against every kind of simony.
-The greater part of the year that followed was occupied in one of those progresses through Italy, Germany and France which form a marked feature in Leo IX's pontificate.
+The greater part of the year that followed was occupied by one of those progresses through Italy, Germany and France which form a marked feature in Leo IX's pontificate.
 After presiding over a synod at Pavia, he joined Henry III in Saxony and accompanied him to Cologne and Aachen.
 He also summoned a meeting of the higher clergy in Reims in which several important reforming decrees were passed.
-At Mainz he held a council at which the Italian and French as well as the German clergy were represented, and ambassadors of the Byzantine emperor were present.
+At Mainz, he held a council at which the Italian and French as well as the German clergy were represented, and ambassadors of the Byzantine emperor were present.
 Here too, simony and the marriage of the clergy were the principal matters dealt with.

 After his return to Rome, Leo held another Easter synod on 29 April 1050.
 It was occupied largely with the controversy about the teachings of Berengar of Tours.
 In the same year he presided over provincial synods at Salerno, Siponto and Vercelli, and in September revisited his native Germany, returning to Rome in time for a third Easter synod at which the question of the reordination of those who had been ordained by simonists was considered.
-In 1052 he joined the emperor at Pressburg and vainly sought to secure the submission of the Hungarians.
+In 1052, he joined the emperor at Pressburg and vainly sought to secure the submission of the Hungarians.
 At Regensburg, Bamberg and Worms, the papal presence was celebrated with various ecclesiastical solemnities.
-In early 1053, Leo arbitrated a dispute between the archbishop of Carthage and the bishop of Gummi-Mahdia over ecclesiastical precedence.
+In early 1053, Leo arbitrated a dispute between the archbishop of Carthage and the bishop of Gummi over ecclesiastical precedence.